KartulUdus/PoracleJS/docs/dts.md

 ```

-Any of the fields can be cusomtized with the following:
+Any of the fields can be customized with the following:

 | Option        | Value         |
 | --------------- |:-------------:|